 Steady the post with one hand, and while trying not to give yourself a hernia, fill the hole with pea gravel.
 Give it a good shake to help it settle, then add more pea gravel.
 Repeat with the other post.

 Dig your holes for your berry plants, add compost, then the plants, then fill the holes with compost.
 Water, and then cover with the mulch of your choice.
 This is easiest done using your child’s wagon that he just received as a birthday gift from his Auntie Anne.

 Voila.
-We’ll string the wire once the berry canes add a bit of growth.
+We’ll string the wire on the eye bolts once the berry canes add a bit of growth.
 The wires will be used to support the canes as they continue their upward growth.

 Total cost for this project – $43.40 (that includes 4 bags of compost even though I only used 1 in this bed).
 I tried for months to get free lumber on Freecycle, but I couldn’t find a darn tootin thing that was being given away.
 The raspberry bushes were free from my aunt and uncle from thinning their current patch.
 The cost of organic raspberries at the market?
 At least $4 per pint.
 So assuming we can get 11 pints out of this in the next 1-2 years, our break even point will be under 24 months.

 May 2017 update: in that first year, three of the six raspberry canes died fairly quickly.
 The surviving three were hardy and multiplied, and the following summer, our raspberry patch looked like this: